himanshu-tiwari/authentication-system/README.md

 # authentication-system
-The basic authentication system required for any website using slim framework.
+The basic authentication system required for the back end of any website using slim framework.